Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Preservation/Aventurine.md

 ## 7. Build Requirements
 ### **Damage Dealer:**
+>[!info] DPS Capability:
-Aventurine is rather easy to build as a damage dealer, as his talent provides him with 48% Crit.
+> Aventurine is rather easy to build as a damage dealer, as his talent provides him with 48% Crit.
 RATE, as well as being able to use 4Pc Pioneer Diver of Dead Waters which is an additional 8% Crit.
 RATE.
 If you’re using 4pc Pioneer, you’re going to want 48% Crit.
 RATE on the stat screen out-side of battle.
 If you’re not using 4pc Pioneer, you’re going to want as close to 52% Crit.
 RATE as you can.
 For Crit.
 DMG, aim for 170%+.
 Or for 200%+ for a great build.

-Main Stats
+**Main Stats**
 Body - Crit.
 DMG
 Boots - DEF

 Sphere - Imaginary DMG > DEF
 Link Rope - DEF

-Sub-stat Priority
+**Sub-stat Priority**
 1. Crit.
 RATE until ~48%.
 2. Crit.
 DMG as much of it as you can.
 3. DEF% less than Crit.
 DMG but still nice to get.
 4. SPD (optional)

-Speed Boots?
+**Speed Boots?**
 We only recommend using SPD boots for a Damage Dealer Aventurine build when you’re using him in a Follow-up Attack team, to justify the defense and thus the damage and shielding loss by getting more Blind Bet stacks through resetting his

 #### **Relic Sets**